Simran2337/Simran2337/README.md

 ### Hi there 👋
-This is Simran Mittal, currently pusuing B.Tech in Techno Main Salt Lake in Computer Science and Engineering.
+This is Simran Mittal, currently pursuing B.Tech in Techno Main Salt Lake in Computer Science and Engineering.

-- 🔭 I’m currently working
-- 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+### Ask me about
-- 📫 How to reach me: ...
+ - Coding
+ - Databases
+ - Developement
+### Reach out to me at
+ - simranmittal2337@gmail.com
-- 😄 Pronouns: ...
+ - linkedin.com/in/simran-mittal-48061a101
-- ⚡ Fun fact: ...